daviddegbor/todo-cli/README.md

 # Checklist — A Simple Python CLI To‑Do List

 A tiny, dependency-free command-line checklist app written in Python.
 It stores your items in a JSON file and supports listing, adding, removing, and moving items using intuitive **1-based indexing**.
-This README also documents **planned/feature** commands you asked to highlight: `prio`, `update`, and `swap`.
+This README also documents **planned/feature** commands: `update` and `swap`.

 > **Author**: David Degbor
 > **Role**: Engineer